 - Loose stool or mild diarrhea

-- Wash your hands well then rub your finger along the gums, massage them slowly but firmly.
+- Wash hands thoroughly then rub your finger along the inflamed area, massaging slowly, firmly.

-- Soak a clean washcloth in water and freeze then let them chew on it.
-The cold will numb the pain.
+- Soak a clean washcloth in water and freeze then give to gnaw on.
+The cold numbs the pain.
 If that doesn’t work, try soaking a cloth in chamomile tea and then freeze.

-- A common recommendation is to give the baby a frozen piece of food such as a waffle, bagel, carrot stick or popsicle but these can be a choking hazard if pieces aren’t large enough or chunks break off, do so only with close supervision.
+- A common recommendation is to give the baby a frozen piece of food such as a waffle, bagel, carrot stick or popsicle but these may be a choking hazard if pieces aren’t large enough or chunks break off, close supervision is vital.

-- Freeze chewing toys and have them at the ready for when trouble starts making an appearance.
+- Have frozen chewing toys at the ready for when trouble starts making an appearance.

-- Have them sip on cold water or juice, the coolness will soothe the mouth.
+- Sips on cold water or juice, the coolness will soothe the mouth.

-- Chilled metal spoons can offer relief when the toddler chews on them, but only give this to a child while they’re closely supervised, sitting and buckled in (high chair or car seat).
-A tipsy toddler can fall forward or trip shoving the spoon deep into the mouth and cause serious injury.
+- Chilled metal spoons offer relief when the toddler gnaws on them, only give this to a child while they’re closely supervised, sitting and buckled in (high chair or car seat).
+A tipsy toddler can fall forward or trip shoving the utensil deep into the mouth and cause serious injury.

-- Mix 2 tablespoons of olive oil with 1 drop of clove oil then massage onto gums.
-Clove oil is a natural analgesic but it’s too strong for youngsters if used full strength (will burn), make sure to dilute in olive oil first.
+- Mix 2 tablespoons of olive oil and 1 drop of clove oil, massage over gums.
+Clove oil is a natural analgesic…Careful!
+It’s too strong for youngsters if used full strength (will burn).
+Make sure to dilute in olive oil beforehand.

 Notice a trend in this list?
-Chilled items work well, even feeding your child spoonfuls of chilled yogurt or pudding can help.
-Keep a tub of washcloths and rubber rings in the freezer so you’ll always have one ready during troublesome moments.
+Cool items do the trick, even feeding the child spoonfuls of chilled yogurt or pudding can be beneficial.
+Keep a tub of washcloths and rubber rings in the freezer so one is always ready for service during troublesome moments.

 What about brandy?
-Rubbing brandy or other alcohol along the gums is an old wives remedy used for many decades but it is now recognized as unsafe to use on youngsters and no longer advised or recommended.
+Rubbing brandy or other alcohol into the inflamed soreness is an old wives treatment embraced for many decades–the practice is now recognized as unsafe to use on youngsters and no longer encouraged or recommended.

-If your child is suffering for long periods of time and the above remedies don’t help, consult your doctor for a commercial product as advised above.
-If you have a tried-and-true that isn’t mentioned here, please share in the comments below (a desperate mom or dad will surely be grateful for the tips).
+If your child is suffering for long periods of time and the above remedies don’t work, consult pediatrician for a commercial product as advised above.
+Do you have a tried-and-true that isn’t mentioned here?
+Please share in the comments below (a desperate mom or dad will surely be grateful for the tips).